 Embrace your own pace

-We are constantly absorbing information.
-The notifications by the second and the endless scrolling of photos on our feeds.
+We constantly absorb information—the notifications by the second and the endless scrolling of photos on our feeds.

-With everyone else’s reality flashing before our eyes, it’s easy to start comparing ourselves to them.
+With everyone else’s reality flashing before our eyes, it’s easy to compare ourselves to them.
 I’m guilty of this too.
-It took me some time before I was able to own and honor my own pace and stop the comparison.
-I finally freed myself when I came to realize that my journey is a race against myself, and not anyone else.
+It took me some time before I could own and honor my own pace and stop the comparison.
+I finally freed myself when I realized that my journey was a race against myself and not anyone else.

-We can only find our own rhythm once we stop comparing ourselves to other people’s lives and success.
-Our paths are a unique personal finding, so authentically discovering ourselves requires us to make choices that are not influenced by what is on the outside.
-Seeing other people living their best lives does not mean your life is any less.
+We can only find our rhythm once we stop comparing ourselves to other people’s lives and success.
+Our paths are unique personal findings, so authentically discovering ourselves requires us to make choices that are not influenced by what is on the outside.
+Seeing other people live their best does not mean your life is any less.
 Our goals and dreams should not be a comparable checklist.
 Your journey is your own.

 Free yourself of the mindset that everything you desire in life needs to be accomplished by a certain age.
 Life does not end after 25.
-You don’t have to be married by the age of 30 and you can pursue a new dream in your 50s.
-There are no rules and other people’s opinions will always be other people’s opinions.
+You don’t have to be married by 30, and you can pursue a new dream in your 50s.
+There are no rules, and other people’s opinions will always be other people’s opinions.
 The weight of outside opinions is only measured by how much importance you give to them.
-When you feel the rush to make a change because you saw someone’s post, take a moment to reflect on where that “rush” is really coming from.
+When you feel the rush to make a change because you saw someone’s post, take a moment to reflect on where that “rush” is coming from.
 Listen to the inner voice that desires to guide you, and then watch the pressure from the outside world slowly fade.

 "Do not make yourself smaller or try to change to fit other people's molds or expectations of you.
-Stay true to your own soul and believe in your own sense of self because you really are capable of absolutely anything you want. " - Jess Sharp
+Stay true to your soul and believe in your sense of self because you can do anything you want. " - Jess Sharp.

-Here are few ways that help me check in with myself and slow down:
+Here are a few ways that help me check in with myself and slow down: